Does solar keep the power on during a power outage?

 Financial incentives may be available to help you afford batteries

 Did you know?
 If you received the Federal Tax Credit for renewable energy that you could be eligible to collect it again if you add batteries to your solar system!
-Currently, the credit stands at 30% of the installed price of the batteries for your system.
-But keep in mind that the credit begins to reduce at the end of the year.
-You would need to have your batteries installed by December 31st to receive the full 30% credit.
-If you wait till next year, the credit will be reduced to 26%.
+Currently, the credit stands at 26% of the installed price of the batteries for your system.
+But keep in mind that the credit is phasing out.
+You would need to have your batteries installed by December 31st to receive the full 26% credit.
+If you wait till next year, the credit will be reduced to 22%.
+After that, it phases out entirely.

 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.